When you choose the person you want to spend your life with, you also participate in choosing your child's partner.

 Children are not born to compensate for a lack in partner relationships and to cover up pain, children should be made out of love and should grow in such an environment.
 They are only obliged to be joyful.
 If at some point you can no longer maintain that part of joy that you can influence as a parent, don't torture them.
 End the marriage relationship and set an example for them, that it's okay too.

 What leaves consequences is the violation of that relationship to the limits of pain, which further spreads suffering to a larger number of people and creates traumas that are later chained and continue the tradition.
-Often from that amount of pain people are formed who will create fear of emotional attachment and their own role as parents.
+Frequently, such intense pain shapes individuals who develop a fear of emotional attachment and their responsibilities as parents.

 Of all the rules and lessons for life, one should be the basis, and that is to teach children what love is today, so that they could become better humans tomorrow.